-1. Profits of an enterprise of a Contracting State from the operation of ships, aircraft or rail or road transport vehicles in international traffic shall be taxable only in that State.
+1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State.

-2. For the purposes of this Article, profits from the operation of ships, aircraft or rail or road transport vehicles in international traffic shall include:
+2. For the purposes of this Article, profits from the operation of ships or aircraft in international traffic shall include:

-- (a) profits derived from the rental on a bare boat basis of ships or aircraft used in international traffic, - (b) profits derived from the rental of rail or road transport vehicles, - (c) profits derived from the use or rental of containers, if such profits are incidental to the profits to which the provisions of paragraph 1 apply.
+- (a) profits from the rental on a bareboat basis of ships or aircraft; and - (b) profits from the use or rental of containers (including trailers and related equipment for the transport of containers), used for the transport of goods or merchandise;